H3-gg/25th-Anniversary-Champioships/eng/Templates_Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md

 > Native faction for given zone, can be recognized by dwellings occuring in this zone and faction of monsters, that can be found in Pandora Boxes.\
 > If you are unsure about which town is zone native to, we recommend contacting the judges.

+6. Retreat from a fight between two Participants on the Duel 2.69S template is prohibited.

 <br/>
 <hr>

-### Regulations were last time updated at 15th May 2024
+### Regulations were last time updated at 13th June 2024